Saroj Mukherjee: Political activities

-In 1930, he participated in the Civil Disobedience movement and got jailed.
-After being released got admitted in Vidyasagar College.
+In 1930, he participated in the Salt March and was jailed.
+After being released, he got admitted in Vidyasagar College.
 He was again arrested before he could sit for his B.A. examination.
 While in jail he passed B.A. and studied for M.A. and law.
 He was released from jail in 1938.

 He joined the Communist Party of India in 1931 and went to work for them full-time in 1938.

 In 1941, Saroj Mukherjee married Kanak Dasgupta, who was also a Communist leader.

 From 1939 to 1943, he was the Kolkata District Committee Secretary of CPI.
-Between 1943 to 1948 and 1951 to 1962, he was a member of Bengal State.Committee of CPI and National Council of CPI.
+From 1943 to 1948 and 1951 to 1962, he was a member of Bengal State Committee of CPI.

 Mukherjee was the editor of the Bengali daily Swadhinata from 1956 to 1962.
 Later, he was the first editor and publisher of CPI(M)'s newspaper Ganashakti, which position he held until his death.
 He was one of the founder-members of CPI(M), when CPI got divided in 1964.
-He was a member of the Central Committee of CPI(M) until his death.
+He was a member of the Central Committee of CPI(M) from 1978 until his death.
 He was elected from Katwa (Lok Sabha constituency) in Barddhaman in 1971.
 After the death of Pramode Dasgupta in 1982, he became the West Bengal State Secretary of CPI(M).
-In 1986 he became a Politburo member of CPI(M).
+In 1985 he became a Politburo member of CPI(M).

 Several books were written by him including: